 We encourage life-long learning and there are a variety of discussion groups, meeting weekly, engaging in book studies, or short courses devoted to particular themes or ideas.
 Preaching is an important part of our worshipping life and we seek to be engaging and thought-provoking and encourage compassionate response to our Scriptures and the world around.

-St. John’s has a long tradition of responding to the world’s needs: support for the Primate’s World Relief and Development Fund, signing letters for Amnesty International, volunteering at the weekly homeless youth shelter in our basement, being an overflow for adult shelters (NOT any more), supporting the Nisga’a in their land-claims and current reconciliation, operation of a food bank twice a week, settlement of many refugee families and one gay man, hosting training for volunteers partnering with federal prison inmates returning to society, advocating for full inclusion of LGBTQ people including marriage, and many other ways in which St. John’s parishioners have served our local and global community.
+St. John’s has a long tradition of responding to the world’s needs: support for the Primate’s World Relief and Development Fund, signing letters for Amnesty International, volunteering at the weekly homeless youth shelter in our basement, supporting the Nisga’a in their land-claims and current reconciliation, operation of a food bank twice a week, settlement of many refugees, hosting training for volunteers partnering with federal prison inmates returning to society, advocating for full inclusion of LGBTQ people including equal marriage, active involvement in GVAT (Greater Victoria Acting Together for the Common Good), and many other ways in which St. John’s parishioners have served our local and global community.

-Family issues have had great emphasis.
-A full program for all ages from nursery through university years provides opportunity for appropriate faith development at all ages.
-We are an inclusive community, and there continues to be a remarkable degree of close family feeling among the membership.
+Ministry with young, old, and everything in between is vital to our community.
+A full family ministry program for youth from nursery through young adult years provides opportunity for learning together, in the church and out in nature with our active and thoughtful approach to spirituality for all ages.
+We are an inclusive, affirming, and progressive community, and there continues to be a remarkable degree of close family feeling among the membership.